ChrisHampu/HackVictoria/README.md

 Aman however is fresh to web development, and contributed mainly to UI design & user interaction, but is proud to have learned a lot about how javascript works and especially react.

+PS We are both looking for co-op opportunities :)